projection-engine/projection-engine/COMMIT_NOTES.md

-- SSAO rewritten
+- SSAO parameters
-- Fixed bloom breaking if already enabled on start
-- SSGI tweaks
+- SSR and SSGI parameters
-- SSR tweaks
+- Pipeline optimization for SSGI, SSR and SSAO
-- Simple material form reworked
-  - New scalar controls for all textures
+- New preferences forms for  SSGI, SSR and SSAO
-- Optimization to Preview component (delay was added when scrolling through items)
+- SSGI big improvements to stability and quality